The Board of directors

 Chinyere has considerable expertise with respect to constitutional litigation and federal civil rights advocacy, including in the areas of education and employment.
 She has advocated against bills and ordinances that would subject LGBT persons to disparate treatment; served as counsel for LGBT persons discriminated against in the workplace, including Tristan Broussard, a Louisiana man whose wrongful termination lawsuit attracted the support of the U.S. Equal Employment Opportunity Commission, and Jessi Dye, a transgender woman from Alabama who obtained a favorable settlement after being terminated from her nursing home job; and assisted with same-sex marriage litigation.

-Ashe McGovern is the Legislative and Policy Director of the Public Rights/Private Conscience Project, a legal and policy think tank housed in the Center for Gender and Sexuality Law at Columbia Law School.
-Before joining Columbia, Ashe was a Policy Analyst at the Center for American Progress (CAP) in Washington, DC, where they engaged in state and federal legislative and policy research, analysis, and advocacy, with a particular focus on LGBTQ poverty and the criminalization of LGBTQ communities.
-Prior to CAP, Ashe worked as an Equal Justice Works Fellow at New York Legal Assistance Group, where they launched the LGBTQ Health and Economic Justice Initiative to provide direct legal services and advocacy to low-income LGBTQ communities in New York.
+Ashe McGovern is Senior Policy Advisor and Director of the LGBTQ Initiatives in the NYC Mayor's Office.
+Ashe was formerly the Legislative and Policy Director of the Public Rights/Private Conscience Project, a legal and policy think tank housed in the Center for Gender and Sexuality Law at Columbia Law School.
+Before joining Columbia, Ashe was a Policy Analyst at the Center for American Progress (CAP) in Washington, DC, where they engaged in federal policy research and advocacy, with a particular focus on LGBTQ poverty and the criminalization of LGBTQ communities of color.
+Prior to CAP, Ashe worked as an Equal Justice Works Fellow at New York Legal Assistance Group, where they launched the LGBTQ Health and Economic Justice Initiative to provide direct legal services to low-income LGBTQ communities in New York.

-Ashe graduated from Cornell University, magna cum laude, where they were awarded the Philo Sherman Bennett honors thesis prize in Political Science, and Cornell Law School, where they were awarded the Freeman Award for Civil-Human Rights.
+Ashe received their B.A. from Cornell University, magna cum laude, where they were awarded the Philo Sherman Bennett honors thesis prize in Political Science, and their J.D. from Cornell Law School, where they were awarded the Freeman Award for Civil-Human Rights.
 While in law school, Ashe worked with several national LGBTQ groups, including Lambda Legal, the National Center for Lesbian Rights, and the National LGBTQ Task Force.
-Ashe's work has been featured in The Nation, NPR, the Cornell Journal of Law and Public Policy, Salon, The Advocate, and ThinkProgress, among other publications.
+Ashe's work has been featured in The Nation, Bloomberg Law, NPR, the Cornell Journal of Law and Public Policy, Salon, The Advocate, and ThinkProgress, among other publications.
+Ashe is a nonbinary, trans and queer human and uses they/them pronouns.

 Victoria M. Rodríguez-Roldán